nimblemachines/muforth/README.md

 # News

-You can follow [@muforth.dev](https://bsky.app/profile/muforth.dev) for updates about the project and related things (eg, interesting development boards) that I'm thinking about.
+Follow [@muforth.dev](https://bsky.app/profile/muforth.dev) for updates about the project and related things (eg, interesting development boards) that I'm thinking about.

 # Talks